-for

-John Phillips Little Jr. House

-1136 Queens Road

-Charlotte, North Carolina

-Prepared by

-Sybil H. Argintar

-Southeastern Preservation Services

-Asheville, North Carolina

-March 6, 2024

-I. General Information

-Historic Names of Property

-John Phillips Little Jr. House

-Address

-1136 Queens Road Charlotte, North Carolina 28207

-PIN#

-15304220

-Deed Book & Page

-Deed Book 28035, Page 29

-Zoning

-N1-A (Neighborhood 1 Zoning District)

-Amount of Land/Acreage to Be Designated

-.524 acres

-Ad Valorem Tax Appraisal

-\$2,360,400 (Land \$1,330,000; Building \$1,004,300)

-Name/Address of Current Owner

-Janina and David Gordon 1136 Queens Road Charlotte, North Carolina 28207

-Reason for Designation

-Myers Park is a National Register Historic District, but is not a designated local historic district.
+Landmark Designation Report for John Phillips Little Jr. House 1136 Queens Road Charlotte, North Carolina Prepared by Sybil H. Argintar Southeastern Preservation Services Asheville, North Carolina March 6, 2024 Revised May 17, 2024 I. General Information Historic Names of Property John Phillips Little Jr. House Address 1136 Queens Road Charlotte, North Carolina 28207 PIN# 15304220 Deed Book & Page Deed Book 28035, Page 29 Zoning N1-A (Neighborhood 1 Zoning District) Amount of Land/Acreage to Be Designated .524 acres Ad Valorem Tax Appraisal \$2,360,400 (Land \$1,330,000; Building \$1,004,300) Name/Address of Current Owner Janina and David Gordon 1136 Queens Road Charlotte, North Carolina 28207 Boundary Designation All of the lot currently and historically associated with the John P. Little Jr. House is included in this designation.
+This is Parcel ID 15304220 as noted in the Mecklenburg County GIS.
+Reason for Designation Myers Park is a National Register Historic District but is not a designated local historic district.
 In particular in recent years, the neighborhood has been under extensive development pressure, including the lot immediately adjacent to and to the southeast of the John P. Little Jr. House.
 The current owners feel strongly that denoting this house as a landmark property will help to protect it from current and future development pressures.
-For this reason they also would like to designate the acreage, the exterior and interior of the main house, and the exterior of the servant's quarters/guest house to provide the maximum level of protection of the house for current and future owners.

-Recommendation for Designation (what's included)

-All of the .524 acres historically associated with the property, all of the exterior and all of the interior of the main house, and all of the exterior of the servant's quarters/guest house are included in this designation.

-Interior Designation Parameters for the John P. Little Jr. House

-In support of their request for landmark designation of the interior of the John P. Little Jr. House, the property owners have provided written consent for interior review of the house pursuant to N.C.
+For this reason, they also would like to designate the acreage, the exterior and interior of the main house, and the exterior of the servant's quarters/guest house to provide the maximum level of protection of the house for current and future owners.
+Recommendation for Designation (what's included) All of the .524 acres historically associated with the property, all of the exterior and all of the interior of the main house, and all of the exterior of the servant's quarters/guest house are included in this designation.
+Interior Designation Parameters for the John P. Little Jr. House In support of their request for landmark designation of the interior of the John P. Little Jr. House, the property owners have provided written consent for design review of all interior portions of the house pursuant to N.C.
 Gen. Stat. § 160D-947(b).
-Rooms which retain character-defining features are, as seen on floor plans or named in the Architectural Assessment section of the Landmark Report, include all of the first floor except for the kitchen and great room, and all of the second floor and basement.
+Rooms which retain character-defining features include, as seen on floor plans or named in the Architectural Assessment section of the Landmark Report, all of the first floor except for the kitchen and great room, and all of the second floor and basement.
 Character-defining features are enumerated below.

 Features Located Throughout the House

-Quarter-sawn oak floors

-Plaster walls and ceilings

-Crown molding

-Single-panel doors with original hardware (glass knobs and escutcheon plates)

-Pocket doors

-Mantels

-Door and window trim

-Staircase to basement, second floor, and attic along the south wall of the hallways
+Quarter-sawn oak floors Plaster walls and ceilings Crown molding Single-panel doors with original hardware (glass knobs and escutcheon plates) Pocket doors Mantels Door and window trim Staircase to basement, second floor, and attic along the south wall of the hallways

 Additional features not noted above: